 Incorporating welcoming and acknowledgement protocols into official meetings and events recognises Aboriginal and Torres Strait Islander peoples as the First Australians and custodians of their land.
 It promotes an awareness of the past and ongoing connection to places of Aboriginal and Torres Strait Islander Australians.

 Click here to view ECA’s protocol on Acknowledgement of Country.

 As part of ECA’s commitment to acknowledging reconciliation in the early years, ECA hosts an annual national Reconciliation Symposium.
 The first symposium was held in Adelaide in 2015 followed by Sydney in 2016 and the Gold Coast in 2017.

+The 2018 Reconciliation Symposium will be held at The Esplanade Hotel Fremantle, 11–12 May.
+Registrations are now open, click here for more information.
 The Reconciliation Symposium explores the nature of reconciliation within the sector and brings the matter of reconciliation in early childhood into the spotlight to work towards a better future for all Australians.
-The 2018 Reconciliation Symposium will be held in Western Australia, click here for more information.

 A comprehensive list of resources and online information for Early Childhood Educators about supporting Aboriginal and Torres Strait Islander educators, cultural awareness, events and celebrations, relationships with families, creating culturally welcoming spaces and more is available on the ECA Learning Hub here.